 Your Career Opportunities With an M.P.H.
 Degree

-Public health positions have an excellent job growth rate through 2026 and offer top salaries1-4.
-As a passionate, educated, public health professional, you're needed to step in and take charge of change at local, national and international levels in roles such as:
+Public health positions have tremendous job growth projected from 2019–2029 and offer top salaries.1-4 As a passionate, educated, public health professional, you're needed to step in and take charge of change at local, national and international levels in roles such as: